sountharya1155/crop-disease-identification/README.md

 uvicorn main:app --reload         # Runs at http://localhost:8000

 ##  Excel Report Download

-After a successful diagnosis (from image or voice input), users can download a well-formatted Excel report containing:
+After a successful diagnosis (via image or voice input), users can download a well-formatted **Excel report** that includes:

--- The diagnosed disease
+-  The diagnosed disease
--- The suggested treatment
+-  The suggested treatment

-This allows for easy sharing, record-keeping, or printing.
+This enables:

+- Easy sharing
+- Record-keeping
+- Printing and offline access

+---

 ##  Purpose

-**CropCure is built to support:**
+**CropCure** is designed to support:

--- Smallholder and marginal farmers
+-  Smallholder and marginal farmers
--- Agricultural officers and field workers
+-  Agricultural officers and field workers
--- Real-time, low-barrier crop disease diagnosis
+-  Real-time, low-barrier crop disease diagnosis

+Benefits of using CropCure:

--- It helps reduce guesswork and pesticide misuse
+-  Reduces guesswork and pesticide misuse
---  It improves crop yield and sustainability
+-  Improves crop yield and sustainability
---  It is designed to be accessible and easy to use
+- 🖥 Accessible and easy to use

 ## License
 This project is open-source.